heroin

 15) Heroin is a highly addictive drug derived from morphine obtained from opium poppy plants.
 It is a “downer” or depressant that affects the brain’s pleasure systems.
 It interferes with the brain’s ability to perceive pain.

 16) The short-term effects of heroin abuse appear soon after a single dose and disappear in a few hours.
 After an injection of heroin, the user reports feeling a surge of euphoria (“rush”).
-It is then accompanied by a warm flushing of the skin, a dry mouth, and heavy extremities.
+A warm flushing of the skin, a dry mouth, and heavy extremities accompany it.

-17) Long-term effects of heroin appear after repeated use for some period of time.
+17) Long-term effects of heroin appear after repeated use for some time.
 Chronic users may develop collapsed veins, infection of the heart lining and valves, abscesses, and liver disease.

 18) As higher doses are used over time, physical dependence and addiction develop.
 With physical dependence, the body has adapted to the drug’s presence, and withdrawal symptoms may occur if use is reduced or stopped.